 All in all I am really glad I have this book in my collection, because if I want to foray into something a little unusual I’m confident in the delicious factor of most of these recipes.

-If you’re interested in purchasing a copy, you can click the image below.
-It’s currently $18.95 new.
+If you’re interested in purchasing a copy, you can head over to Amazon.